 Companies gather vast amounts of data from their customers daily.
 After collecting the data, they use it to get insights that help them learn more about their consumers' nature and intentions.
 The goal of collecting and protecting customer data will only help contribute to the business's continued success.

 Customer data analytics is vital for the health of every business across industries.
-You may think only large companies can benefit from learning about deep customer data, but small businesses who want to be more competitive must take the time for it as well.
+While you may think only large companies can benefit from learning about deep customer data, small businesses that want to be more competitive must also take the time to do so.

-A recent market study has revealed that 52% of customers are willing to shift from one company to the next when the services are not personalized.
+A recent market study revealed that 52% of customers are willing to switch companies when their services are not personalized.

 In this article: